 Features of go language

-- Language Design: The designers of the language made a conscious purposeful to keep the language simple and easy to understand.
+- Language Design: The designers of the language made a conscious purpose to keep the language simple and easy to understand.
 The entire detailing is in a few pages and some interesting design decisions were made through Object-Oriented support in the language.Towards this, the language is opinionated and recommends an idiomatic way of achieving things.
 It prefers Composition over Inheritance.
 In Go Language, “Do More with Less” is the mantra.

 - Package Management: Go merges modern day developer workflow of working with Open Source projects and includes that in the way it manages external packages.
 Support is provided directly in the tooling to get external packages and publish your own packages in a set of easy commands.